CSCfi/csc-user-guide/docs/support/tutorials/nextflow-puhti.md

 ## 3. Install Nextflow in your workspace

 Please follow instructions [here](../../apps/bioconda.md#2-installing-software-for-your-own-use-with-bioconda) in order to make custom installations of software.
-In future CSC may provide nextflow as a module.
+In future CSC may provide nextflow as a module on Puhti supercomputer.

-For the installation of Nextflow, you can use following conda approach:
+For the installation of Nextflow, you can use the following conda approach:

 ```
 export PROJAPPL=/projappl/project_xxx